nathanhumphrey/remix-app/README.md

-# Multitier Development with Remix (v0.0.1)
+# Structured Layout for Remix Development

-This project contains the structure for building an application on (what I'm calling) the Remix platform.
-The plan is for this project to provide a _slightly_ biased "convention over configuration" setup for a Remix project (you will still be free to implement most of the application how you'd like).
+This project provides additional structure for building an application with [Remix](https://remix.run).
+This project provides a _slightly_ biased "convention over configuration" setup for a Remix project (much of the implementation for any application will have to be developed).
 In other words, this project is an itch for me to scratch.
 Feel free to take/modify/use it however you like.

-The two main requirements I'm aiming to meet are:
+The two main requirements the project aims to meet are:

 1. provide an application directory structure to support multitier development
-1. define interfaces for easier plug-n-play integration
+1. define general interfaces and types for easier plug-n-play integration

 Initialize the project via npm:

 ```sh
 $ npm i
 ```

+_One general note, the implementations included with this project separate the auth feature from the database feature.
+Which is to say, the Firestore users collection is not utilized for authentication -- it is included for database access demonstration purposes only._

 ## Directory Structure